PlagueHO/CosmosDB/docs/Get-CosmosDbTriggerResourcePath.md

 ```

 ### -Id
-This is the Id of the permission.
+This is the Id of the trigger.

 ```yaml
 Type: String